11BelowStudio/HECC-IT/Summer background preparation work/Research/Squiffy research.md

 ##what features it has
 * Can use custom JavaScript
     * But this can only fire at the start of a section/passage
+    * Needs to be indented by 4 spaces/1 tab
 * Variables (attributes)
     * Setting them
         * Setting them within section/passage